Halfway Houses in Des Moines, IA

 Capstone Behavioral Healthcare Inc Substance Abuse Division - 27.5 miles from Des Moines, IA

-Capstone Behavioral Healthcare Inc Substance Abuse Division is a sober living house in Newton, Iowa, 50208 zip code.
+Capstone Behavioral Healthcare Inc Substance Abuse Division is a halfway house in Newton, IA, 50208 zip code.

 Address: 1123 1st Avenue East, Suite 200, Newton, IA 50208 in Jasper County